edgarfb/calculator_app/README.md

-# Frontend Mentor - Article preview component solution
+# Frontend Mentor - Calculator app solution

-This is a solution to the [Article preview component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/article-preview-component-dYBN_pYFT).
+This is a solution to the [Calculator app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/calculator-app-9lteq5N29).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents